madduci/docker-github-pages/README.md

 In addition, you now need to run jekyll behind `bundle`, installing the required rubygems and launching the generation process.

 The best solution is to derive this image and modify the build steps according to your requirements.
-To see an example, check [my personal website repository](https://github.com/madduci/micheleadduci.net)